From $f(x)$ and $g(x)$ to $f(g(x))$: LLMs Learn New Skills in RL by Composing Old Ones: Training Details

 \subsection{Stage 1}

 All models in our experiments, except for the Multi-Base variants in \S\ref{sec:transferrability}, start from the same Stage 1 base model.
 The process for creating this model is detailed below.

 \paragraph{Data Generation.} We first generate 50k Level-1 problems by randomly sampling a function and a string input (length 3 to 10).
 For each problem, we collect 10 responses from the \texttt{Llama-3.1-8B-Instruct} model (temperature 1.0, max length 8192).
 To focus training on problems the model finds non-trivial, we discard any problems where the base model achieves 100\% accuracy.
-We then collect all remaining correct responses to form the SFT dataset, resulting in around 116k training instances.
+We then collect all remaining correct responses to form the SFT dataset.
+Before fine-tuning, we remove the function definitions from the prompts, keeping only the function identifier and the input.
+This results in around 116k training instances.

 \paragraph{Rejection Fine-Tuning.} We fine-tune the model for 2 epochs with a learning rate of $2 \times 10^{-5}$ and a global batch size of 128.
 Other hyperparameters follow the default settings provided by the veRL framework\footnote{\url{https://github.com/volcengine/verl}}.